 - deliberately excluding someone from meetings or communications without good reason

-When this is in relation to a protected characteristic as defined in the Equality Act 2010, this is known as Harassment.
+When this relates to a protected characteristic as defined in the Equality Act 2010, it is known as Harassment.
 Please see the 'Harassment' Support section for further information on support.
 The protected characteristics are:

 - Age